 Instructors begin their careers like everyone else.
 They are students first.
 Many that become faculty at post-secondary institutions have a zeal for life-long learning.
 Beyond that, they have found a formula for how they learn best.
-Some may be auditory learners, or visual learners, still others may learn best through physical experiences; more technically speaking– kinesthetically.
-No matter what the learning style is, an instructor must have a dialed-in sense of how they learn best.
+Some may be auditory learners, or visual learners, still others may learn best kinesthetically.
+No matter their learning style, an instructor must have a dialed-in sense of how they learn best.

 There are two good reasons for this.
 The first reason is self-serving.
-Good teachers spend their entire careers in a perpetual cycle of learning.
-To do this with any kind of efficiency they must be able to find those sources that are congruent with the way that they learn best.
-An educator’s ability to find material presented in a way that is analogous to their preferred learning style allows them to digest and assign meaningfulness to the new content.
-Excellent teachers will be able to learn new content regardless of the presentation style, but the efficiency in understanding will be depleted, and as such, the time from concept, to learned, to accurately presented by them in their own classroom is significantly delayed.
+Good teachers spend their careers in a perpetual cycle of learning.
+To do this with any kind of efficiency, they must be able to find those sources congruent with the way they learn best.
+An educator’s ability to find material presented in a way that is analogous to their preferred learning style allows them to assign meaningfulness to new content.
+Excellent teachers will be able to learn regardless of the presentation style, but the efficiency in understanding will be depleted.
+The time from concept, to learned, to accurately presented in their own classroom is significantly delayed.

 Secondly, and more altruistic, faculty that understand their own preferred learning style are better equipped to deliver instruction in the diverse student learning methods found in the classroom.
 As humans, we all tend to gravitate to those things that are comfortable, well-known, or easy.
 It is very easy for an instructor to deliver their content in the way that makes the most sense to them.
 However, this only benefits the group of students that share the teacher’s learning style.
 A teacher that is keenly aware of their own learning style will teach with that style, but they will also realize that they must understand and work with other learning styles.
 This challenges them to leave their comfort zone to present their content in as many other learning methods as possible.
 If faculty don’t have a good hold on their own learning, it will be very hard for them to see that they are doing a great disservice to students in class that don’t share the same preferred method for learning.